New…

 of the Final British Rail Era

-A Pictorial Study of the 1983 to
+Study of the 1983 to 1995 Period

 by David Larkin

-fifth volume in his comprehensive survey of freight wagons, David Larkin turns
+survey of freight wagons, David Larkin turns to the final British Rail

-chosen as an end point since it was in this year that the BR wagon fleet was
+point since it was in this year that the BR wagon fleet was transferred to the

-transferred to the three freight operating companies in readiness for
+three freight operating companies in readiness for Privatisation, Loadhaul, Mainline Freight and Transrail

-Privatisation, Loadhaul, Mainline Freight and Transrail (later to become EWS).
+(later to become EWS).

 There were new types of wagon introduced after 1983, all in the air-braked

-fleet, plus many more conversions, all of which are dealt with in this
+fleet, plus many more conversions, all of which are dealt with in this book.
+A major livery change was implemented in 1983,

-implemented in 1983, followed by another in 1987, but by then, Railfreight’s
+followed by another in 1987, but by then, Railfreight’s

 image was very poor.
 The TOPS numbering